Zhu Jiner

-Zhu Jiner (朱锦尔 (Zhū Jǐn'ěr); born 16 November 2002), is a Chinese chess player and Woman Grandmaster (2020).
-As of March 2022 she is the world's highest ranked woman under 20 years.
+Zhu Jiner (朱锦尔 (Zhū Jǐn'ěr); born 16 November 2002) is a Chinese chess grandmaster.

 Biography

 In 2016, she won the World Youth Chess Championship in the G14 age category.
-In 2017, she was third in the Asian Zone 3.5 after Zhai Mo and Ni Shiqun, and qualified for the Women's World Chess Championship 2018.
+In 2017, she placed third in the Women's World Chess Championship Asian Zone 3.5 tournament after Zhai Mo and Ni Shiqun, which qualified her for the Women's World Chess Championship 2018 (November).
 That same year, she was awarded the FIDE Woman International Master (WIM) title.
 In 2018, Zhu Jiner won the bronze medal at the Women's China Rapid Chess Championship.

+She participated in the first three legs of the FIDE Women's Grand Prix 2022–23.
+In Astana, the first leg, she finished third with a score of 6.5/11, in Munich she tied for fifth place with a score of 5.5/11 and in New Delhi, she tied for first place with Aleksandra Goryachkina and Bibisara Assaubayeva with a score of 6/9.
+Her New Delhi performance earned her her last GM norm, and she was awarded the title in August 2023.

+Personal life

+Zhu currently attends the Shanghai University of Finance and Economics.